Adamtaranto/MpGAP/README.md

 ## About

 MpGAP is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
-It is an easy to use pipeline that adopts well known software for _de novo_ genome assembly of Illumina, Pacbio and Oxford Nanopore sequencing data through illumina only, long reads only or hybrid modes.
+It is an easy to use pipeline that adopts well known software for _de novo_ genome assembly of Illumina, Pacbio and Oxford Nanopore sequencing data through illumina-only, long-read-only or hybrid modes.

-This pipeline wraps up the following software:
+This pipeline wraps the following software:

 || **Source** |
 |:- | :- |